As a longtime pearl aficionado, I understand the allure of these timeless gems and the importance of finding the best place to buy pearls online.

 2. Blue Nile

 Blue Nile has many different pieces of pearl jewelry.
 They sell high-quality real pearls, but once again, all of them are cultured.
-As far as pearl types go, you can find both gold and white South sea pearls as well as Akoya pearls and Tahitian pearls.
+As far as pearl types go, I found both gold and white South sea pearls as well as Akoya pearls and Tahitian pearls amongst their selection.

-The prices of pearl jewelry at Blue Nile start around $250 and climb exponentially very quickly.
+I found prices of pearl jewelry at Blue Nile to start around $250 and climb exponentially very quickly.
 Most of the cheaper freshwater pearls will be under $500.
 Any specially named pearls will command a much higher price, like this beautiful strand of multicolor pearls with an 18K white gold clasp:

 If you're looking for baroque pearls, Blue Nile offers a nice selection of them, but the prices are still pretty up there for baroque shapes.